Identity Theft Low Concern Among Cellphone Owners

 In a recent survey of 1,000 adults conducted by Opinion Matters for security software firm GFI, one in three respondents believed that either their wireless carrier or their phone manufacturer was responsible for securing personal data.

-GFI has released an upgraded version of its VIPRE mobile security app for Android phones, now available in the Google Play online store.
-Along with anti-virus protection and automatic data backup, the premium version adds tracking of other family members' phone activity and emergency control in case a phone is lost or stolen.
+The company has released an upgraded version of its Vipre mobile security app for Android phones, now available in the Google Play online store.
+Along with antivirus protection and automatic data backup, the premium version adds tracking of other family members' phone activity and emergency control in case a phone is lost or stolen.

-GFI said its new software lets users log into its website and launch security features such as viewing a device's most recent location, locking the device and wiping all personal data.
+The company said that its new software lets users logon to its website and launch security features such as viewing the device's most recent location, locking the device and wiping all personal data.